-During the second half of 2014, we plan to submit an IND for a Phase IIa double-blind placebo controlled clinical study evaluating Resunab in patients with diffuse scleroderma at two dosing levels, 20 mg twice a day, and 5 mg twice a day, vs. placebo.
+Before the end of 2014, we plan to submit the IND for Resunab with the clinical protocol for a Phase IIa double-blind placebo controlled clinical study evaluating Resunab in patients with diffuse scleroderma at three dosing levels, 5 and 20 mg once a day, and 20 mg twice a day, versus placebo.
 The trial design will have a two week screening period, twelve week treatment period and a four week safety follow-up.
-The study planned is a U.S. multi-center trial with forty two patients total.
+The study planned is a U.S. multi-center trial.